 Because electric cars are less common, there are higher manufacturing costs.
 At the moment, electric cars aren’t manufactured to the volume that petrol or diesel cars are.
 In October 2019, one in ten new vehicles sold in the UK was an electric or hybrid car.
 While this is a massive increase on previous years, that still doesn’t change the fact that around 90% of new cars are powered by a conventional combustion engine.

 Mass-producing ICEs (the name given to petrol or diesel cars with internal combustion engines) keeps costs down considerably.
-The UK plans to ban the sale of ICEs from 2035, so many manufacturers are busy ramping up the production of their EV models.
-Some manufacturers have even pledged to stop producing combustion engine cars sooner than this - Mercedes intends to make the switch by 2026.
+The UK plans to ban the sale of ICEs from 2030, so many manufacturers are busy ramping up the production of their EV models.
+Many manufacturers have even pledged to stop producing combustion engine cars sooner than this - Jaguar is going electric by 2025 and Mercedes intends to make the switch by 2026.
 All this means bigger production lines and lower unit costs.

 The other reason that electric cars are so expensive is the battery pack.
 The electric car battery is still an emerging technology, and manufacturers are constantly trying to improve the viability of their cars by offering cars that go further and take less time to charge.
 If we compare electric cars from 2010 to those on offer in 2020, it’s evident that manufacturers have made great strides in this field, and will continue to do so.